 Jutland was a confused and bloody action involving 250 ships and around 100,000 men.
 Initial encounters between Beatty’s force and the German High Seas Fleet resulted in the loss of several ships.
 The Germans damaged Beatty’s flagship, HMS Lion, and sank HMS Indefatigable and HMS Queen Mary, both of which blew up when German shells hit their ammunition magazines.

 The bow and stern of HMS Invincible stick out of the water during the Battle of Jutland.
 HMS Invincible's ammunition magazine exploded after the battlecruiser was hit by German shells.
-HMS Badger can be seen in the distance as it moves in to rescue survivors, but on six men survived.
+HMS Badger can be seen in the distance as it moves in to rescue survivors, but only six men survived.

 Beatty withdrew until Jellicoe arrived with the main fleet.
 The Germans, now outgunned, turned for home.
 The British lost 14 ships and over 6,000 men, but were ready for action again the next day.
 The Germans, who had lost 11 ships and over 2,500 men, avoided complete destruction but never again seriously challenged British control of the North Sea.

 Although it failed to achieve the decisive victory each side hoped for, the Battle of Jutland confirmed British naval dominance and secured its control of shipping lanes, allowing Britain to implement the blockade that would contribute to Germany’s eventual defeat in 1918.